 To solve this affliction the GSP Ghost set has a very ergonomic and comfortable plastic handle molded onto each picks.

-These handles not only making your picking sessions more enjoyable, but can also increase the feedback you receive due to more surface area of your hand being on the pick.
+These handles not only making your picking sessions more enjoyable but can also increase the feedback you receive due to more surface area of your hand being on the pick.

 The truth is, you really don’t need that much to start lock picking — actually you don’t much at any skill level of lock picking.
 Most tools are fluff.
-They are nice to have and can make things much easier in specific circumstances, but in essence are all slight variations of the same tool with very small differences in utility.
+They are nice to have and can make things much easier in specific circumstances, but in essence, are all slight variations of the same tool with very small differences in utility.

 Think of a lock pick set as a box of crayons.
-Yes, having that massive box of every color known to man will help sketch a more detailed drawing, but really all you need is a couple basic colors to draw and shade any picture effectively.
+Yes, having that massive box of every color known to man will help sketch a more detailed drawing, but really all you need is a couple of basic colors to draw and shade any picture effectively.
 A green dog with pink eye may not be the prettiest, but dammit it’s still a dog and it just wants to love you.

 Furthermore, progressing your skills is about developing your senses and recognizing patterns based on those sensations.
 As a beginner, swapping between 17 different tools will only give you 17 different variations of the same feedback.
-It can be very difficult to learn anything when the information you are receive is always changing.
+It can be very difficult to learn anything when the information you receive is always changing.

 So as a beginner, start with what you need and expand from there!